thagen15/AIWithFriends/README.md

 ## Utility Function:

 Utility Function refers to the sum of preferences our agent has.
 In the case of our program the agent wants to have 5 continuous dots in a row, column or diagonal.
 It also wants to stop the opponent from getting a 5 in a row, and it focuses on that the closer the opponent is to achieving his plan.
-We made our program play more defensively rather than offensively.
+We made our program play more defen sively rather than offensively.

 ## Evaluation Function: